rchu02/ACIT-2420-Assignment-1/README.md

 3. **Use the API token to grant access to Doctl**

-Copy your personal access token from the DigitalOcean site, then go to your arch terminal and running the command.
+Copy your personal access token from the DigitalOcean site, then go to your Arch terminal and running the command.
 ```
 doctl auth init --context <NAME>
 ```
-`<NAME>` is name you give you give to save the token.
+`<NAME>` is the name you gave when you saved the token.
-- `doctl auth init`: Initializes doctl to use a specific account[^3].
+- `doctl auth init`: Initializes Doctl to use a specific account[^3].
 - `--context`: Specify a custom authentication context name[^3].

 Now there will be a prompt,